avble/av_llm/readme.md

 *

 # Future work
-* Support more LLM models
-* Support more OpenAI API server
-* Support more application
+* Support more AI tasks

 # Note
 This is demonstration version, some issues or error checking is not fully validated.